Dennis Waterman (poker player)

-Dennis Waterman (born 1948 in Myrtle Point, Oregon) is a professional poker player and writer.
-He has over 30 years of poker experience with reported career winnings of $1,230,316 as of 2015.
+Dennis Waterman (May 18, 1948 – July 11, 2022) was an American professional poker player and writer.
+He had over 30 years of poker experience with reported career winnings of $1,194,115 as of 2012.

 Waterman became a chess master by the age of 16.
-In addition to chess, he has played backgammon competitively.
+He also played backgammon competitively.

 In 2007, Waterman appeared in the Fox Sports Net poker tournament Poker Dome Challenge.
 Waterman won his preliminary and semi-final matches, earning a seat at the $1 million final table.
 He lost in heads-up play when his all in call with 10-7 suited failed to improve against his opponent's pocket nines.

-In addition to his success at the tables, Waterman also writes articles for such outlets as Pokernews.com.
-A Buddhist, Waterman has also written several books on spirituality and teaches meditation.
-His spiritual side has earned him the nickname "Swami" at the tables.
+In addition to his success at the tables, Waterman also wrote articles for such outlets as Pokernews.com.
+A Buddhist, Waterman also wrote several books on spirituality and taught meditation.
+His spiritual side earned him the nickname "Swami" at the tables.

-Waterman lives with his wife Geewon in Sedona, Arizona.
+Waterman lived with his wife Geewon in Sedona, Arizona.
+He died on July 11, 2022, at the age of 74.